 Face it, it’s the digital age and cybersecurity is a must.
 According to Hiscox Cyber-readiness report, 68 percent of small businesses experienced a security threat in the last 12 months.
-If you’ve got a WordPress website for your business, security — including WordPress + SSL — is a topic you need to take seriously.
+If you’ve got a WordPress website for your business, security — including WordPress hosting + SSL — is a topic you need to take seriously.
 Why?

 That is why Windows gets more viruses than Macs.
 The popularity of WordPress makes it a target — often by malicious hackers and spammers.
 More than 30 percent of the web is running on WordPress.
 And recent statistics show that more than 28 percent of website administrators across the web use WordPress.